Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/searchApiDocumentation.md

 ## Integration with fetchLiveApiResponse

 Use `fetchLiveApiResponse` for endpoints where you need exact payload/response shapes beyond minimal hints.
+When `requiresAuth` is true, call it with `{ includeAuthToken: true }` so the token is appended automatically.

 ---